iftekharhasanrifat/JUnit-Automation/README.md

 ## How to run this project
 - clone this repository.
-- go to Gradle and import all the dependencies
+- Open the Folder in IntelIJ IDE and go to Gradle and import all the dependencies
 - copy the images folder from resources and paste it to D drive.
 - You can run the test one by one or you can open cmd and hit the following command
   ```gradle clean test```